iivanoo/covid-apps-observer/data/data_us/reports/resources/jhu.edu.JohnsHopkinsCOVIDControl___3.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="jhu.edu.JohnsHopkinsCOVIDControl 1 reviews"/>
 </p>

+> I have never left a negative review before, BUT, unfortunately like some other's before me, after I entered the demographic data and pressed enter it just says something went wrong.
+I tried reinstalling the app and it made no difference. 🤬<br> :date: __2020-12-08 00:48:44__

 > I could not get this to work... always reported a problem.
 If the study is concluded, the app should be removed.
 Thanks<br> :date: __2020-11-25 06:11:59__

 > I cannot enter data.
 When I tap the input box, the keyboard does not appear.
 This was fixed But I have entered a new age category.
 I tried to edit my profile and add my zipcode, but I get an error when I try to save.<br> :date: __2020-11-21 21:25:32__